Learn how to lower cholesterol with aerobic exercise. Start with walking, then work up to more intense exercises like cycling and resistance training.

 - Increased bone strength

 You can also try rowing, which offers you a total body workout.
 It works your:

 If you like the outdoors, cross-country skiing will give your body a total aerobic workout.
 It also strengthens and improves your heart health.

-While these exercises are good for your heart health, Shin says that adding resistance training is beneficial, too.
+While aerobic exercises are good for your heart health, Shin says that adding resitance training is beneficial, too.
 It’s also known as strength training and uses machines and free weights that you’ll find at a gym or health club.
 Resistance training also lowers high blood pressure and helps to improve diabetes.

 Just be sure not to lift too much weight or overdo strength training or any type of exercise.
 That does more harm than good.
-And always talk to your doctor before you start a new exercise program.
+Always talk to your doctor before you start a new exercise program.